telekom-mms/sectpmctl/README.md

   + Secure Boot signing is not influenced by DA lockout
 * The Secure Boot signing key is backed by the TPM as well
 * Zero TPM administrative overhead by managing Secure Boot instead of the TPM
-  + Secure Boot is easier to manage
+  + Secure Boot is more easy to manage
   + FDE key is only bound to the Secure Boot state, not to userspace
   + Maybe immune to BIOS updates
   + No postprocessing other than kernel and initrd signing required